-The previous section reviewed studies identifying differences in acoustic patterns produced by ASD and control samples, one feature at a time.
-In this section we review a second set of 15 studies (cf. Table 5), which present an alternative approach: multivariate machine learning (Bishop, 2006; Hastie, Tibshirani, & Friedman, 2009).
+The previous section reviewed studies identifying differences in acoustic patterns produced by ASD and comparison samples, one feature at a time.
+In this section we review a second set of 15 studies (see Table 5), which present an alternative approach: multivariate machine-learning (Bishop, 2006; Hastie, Tibshirani, & Friedman, 2009).
 Briefly, multivariate machine learning differs from traditional univariate approaches in three respects.
 First, the research question is reversed.
 Univariate approaches ask whether there is a statistically significant difference between two distinct populations (independent variable) with respect to some measure (dependent variable).
 Machine learning approaches seek to determine whether the data contains enough information to accurately separate the two populations.
-Second, a multivariate approach enters multiple data features simultaneously into the analysis, including a wider variety of features than normally treated in their simple univariate form (such as more detailed spectral and cepstral features).
-Third, the goal is not to identify the statistical model that best separates the populations from which the data has been obtained, but to identify the model that best generalizes to new data (e.g., generalize from a training to a test set of data).
+Second, a multivariate approach enters multiple data features simultaneously into the analysis, including a wider variety of features than normally treated in their simple univariate form (such as more detailed spectral and cepstral features, see par.
+3.4).
+Third, the goal is not to identify the statistical model that best separates the populations from which the data has been obtained, but to identify the model that best generalizes to new data (e.g., generalize from a training to a test set of data, see Yarkoni & Westfall, 2016).

-Multivariate machine learning studies typically involve processes of (1) feature extraction and (2) classification (e.g., presence of diagnosis) or score prediction (e.g., severity of clinical features).
+Multivariate machine learning studies typically involve processes of 1) feature extraction, 2) feature selection and 3) classification (e.g., presence of diagnosis) or score prediction (e.g., severity of clinical features), the latter two often undergoing a process of 4) validation.

 The first process involves extraction of acoustic features from vocal recordings.

-While most studies use summary statistics discussed earlier section (mean and standard deviation of acoustic features), they often include additional measures, such as non-linear descriptive statistics.
+Most studies use summary statistics discussed in the earlier section (mean and standard deviation of acoustic features), but they often include additional measures, such as nonlinear descriptive statistics.
 Traditional summary statistics cannot adequately capture the non-stationary nature of the speech signal; for example, the mean and the standard deviation of pitch often change over a speech event (Jiang, Zhang, & McGilligan, 2006).
 In contrast, time-aware measures - such as slope analysis, recurrence quantification analysis, Teager-Kaiser energy operator and fractal analyses - quantify the degree to which acoustic patterns change or are repeated in time (cf. Table 5.
 For detailed and technical descriptions of these methods, cf. Bone, et al., 2014; Kiss, van Santen, Prud'hommeaux, & Black, 2012; Marwan, Carmen Romano, Thiel, & Kurths, 2007; Riley, Bonnette, Kuznetsov, Wallot, & Gao, 2012; Tsanas, et al., 2011; Weed & Fusaroli, submitted).
-Finally, most studies expand the range of measures, by further quantifying formants, spectral and cepstral properties of the speech signal (cf. Table 5, for a more detailed treatment of these measures cf. the referred papers and Eadie & Doyle, 2005)
+Finally, most studies expand the range of measures, by further quantifying formants, spectral and cepstral properties of the speech signal (cf. Table 5, for a more detailed treatment of these measures cf. the referred papers and Eadie & Doyle, 2005).
+Feature extraction is a largely automated process, but it often relies on basic manual preprocessing of the data: evaluation of background noise, isolation of the utterances, sometimes time-coding of the single words (e.g. Nakai et al 2014).
+However, it is still unclear how much hand-coding is theoretically necessary and promising automated techniques are being developed to replace it (e.g. Miro et al 2012; Xanguera et al. 2014).